Chinese water myotis

 The Chinese water myotis (Myotis laniger) is a species of vesper bat.
 It is native to eastern India, Vietnam and China where it is found in forest habitats.
 It is believed to roost in caves and hollow trees.

+Description

+The Chinese water myotis has grey-brown fur and a whitish underbelly.
+Its ears are long and pointed, and they can be distinguished by their large hind-feet.

+Echolocation

+The species uses broadband FM sweeps which last no longer than 7 milliseconds.